tilt-dev/tilt.build/blog/_posts/2021-05-26-wip-vs-harness.md

 We even work with teams who use Tilt to run ArgoCD in dev, to make changes to how their GitOps pipeline works together.

-But there are teams who mix and match these tools in more creative ways!

 ---

+But there are teams who mix and match these tools in ways they aren't intended!
+They use WIP tools for harness mode, or Harness tools for dev mode.

 ### Local K8s for Harness Development